Compare

 Currency and billingCAD; flat per accountUSD; per-seat on team plans

-Managed Postgres5 GB Starter/Basic, 25 GB Pro — one per project1 GB starter, paid scaling
+Managed Postgres5 GB Starter, 25 GB Live, more on Dedicated — one per project1 GB starter, paid scaling

-Custom domains with auto-TLSIncluded on Basic and ProIncluded on all paid tiers
+Custom domains with auto-TLSIncluded on Live and DedicatedIncluded on all paid tiers

 Preview deploymentsYes, per branchYes, per branch